 Sports Facilities can provide equipment and services that complement its multi-service facility concept.
 Audio-visual equipment and services are available to all users of Sports Facilities.
 Their rental can be arranged through the Reservationist or Operations Manager.

 The person who reserves the equipment will be responsible for its proper operation and care during the reservation period.
-Damages to equipment will be charged to the person or organization who had the equipment reserved during the time period it was damaged.
+Damages to equipment will be charged to the person or organization that had the equipment reserved during the time period it was damaged.

-No equipment is to leave the building.
-Audio-visual equipment is to be used only in conjunction with meetings or events scheduled by Sports Facilities.
+No equipment is to leave the building unless permission is granted from the Sports Facilities Director.
+Audio-visual equipment and rigging equipment is to be used only in conjunction with meetings or events scheduled by Sports Facilities.

-Equipment rental charges will be established and changed when necessary by the Sports Facilities Director.
+Equipment rental rates will be established and changed when necessary by the Sports Facilities Director.
 Such charges will be assessed to all Category I and II non-resident users and are necessary to maintain and periodically upgrade and/or replace old equipment.

 Scoreboard, Shot Clocks, Possession Arrow, Portable Sports Floors and Baskets, Indoor Track, Illuminated Scorer's Tables, Arena Video Screen and Monitors may be available depending on the activity.